-A former abstract artist, Koch was inspired by seeing the work of Edward Hopper to change to working in a realist direction.
-Since 1983 he has had 14 residencies staying and working in the studio that Hopper built on the shore of Cape Cod Bay in S. Truro, Massachusetts.
-It was in that studio that Hopper produced many of his world famous images.
+A former abstract artist, Koch was inspired by the American realist Edward Hopper to change to working in a realist direction.
+He has a studio located in Cape Code, MA that he has used for 30 years.
+Since 1983, he has been granted 15 residences to stay and work in his former studio.
+This was a studio that Hopper produced many of his world famous images.
 "What I learned from Hopper's example more than anything else, was to be relentless in pursuit of just the right idea to make a painting.
 Hopper's studio is surrounded by all sorts of lovely views that ordinary artists would consider sufficient, but for Hoppe they weren't good enough.
 Don't settle for anything less than extraordinary his work said to me" says Koch.

 Koch is the great grandson of John Wallace, a Scottish landscape painter, and the grandson of John Capstaff, the inventor of the first commercially available color film, Kodachrome.
 Despite his family link to photography, Koch is committed to working from only direct observation or from memory rather than painting from photographs.

 Koch as taught painting at the Central Washington University in Ellensburg, Washington from 1972-1973.
 He also taught painting and drawing at Maryland Institute College of Art in Baltimore.
 Thirteen American Art Museum’s hold Koch paintings in their permanent collections.
 Koch 14th solo art museum exhibition was held in the Washing County Museum of Fine Arts in Hagerstown, MD.
 He has also had solo museum exhibitions at the Saginaw Art Museum, MI, Peninsula Fine Arts Center, VA, Cape Cod Museum of Art, MA, and more.
 In May 2015, Philip Koch became the second Art-in-Residence at the Burchfield Penney Art Center.